1

 Reverse: Wittekind, former Saxon king opposed to Charlemagne, alongside Frederick Augustus I, King of Saxony supported by Napoleon in 1806.

-Engraver: Andrieu F. / Artistic direction: Denon DG
+Engraver: Andrieu F. / Art direction: Denon DG

 Condition: Very good condition with even patina

-Following the French victories at Jena and Auerstaedt, Napoleon reorganized Europe.
-The alliance with Saxony, ratified in 1806, marked the extension of his influence within the Confederation of the Rhine.
+Following the French victories at Jena and Auerstedt, Napoleon reorganized Europe.
+The alliance with Saxony, ratified in 1806, marked the expansion of his influence within the Confederation of the Rhine.
 This medal was struck to commemorate this strategic agreement.

-Ideal for an Empire collection or on international relations under Napoleon.
+Ideal for an Empire collection or one focused on international relations under Napoleon.